gabrielheinrich/devhaus-academy-interim/lessons/vscode.md

 - Install the prettier code extension
 - Create a Developer folder in your home directory
 - Create a new repository called `developer-wiki`, open it in VS code and add some files, e.g. .txt for simple text files or .md if you already know Markdown
-  - If you are already familiad with the Command Line, create the folder and files using the `mkdir` and `touch` commands (- Create a dock / task bar entry for VS Code, so you can open it quickly.)
+  - If you are already familiar with the Command Line, create the folder and files using the `mkdir` and `touch` commands (- Create a dock / task bar entry for VS Code, so you can open it quickly.)
 - Change the default tab size in VSCode to 2 spaces through the **Workspace Settings** panel.
 - Open **Workspace Settings as JSON** using the command palette and add this line to